AscendNTNU/downward_target_tracker/README_example_calibration.md

 **Calibration procedure:**

-The "Camera calibration" tab in the debugger will overlay a 3D grid pattern on the camera feed based on the given extrinsic and intrinsic calibration parameters, and the current pose of the IMU frame relative to the calibration pattern.
+The "Camera calibration" tab in the debugger will overlay a 3D grid pattern on the camera feed based on the extrinsic and intrinsic parameters, and the current pose of the IMU frame.
 If you are publishing on ```IMU_POSE_TOPIC```, you can have the pose of the IMU be set automatically to that, with the option to select a subset of the parameters (i.e. only pitch and roll) and specify the rest manually.

-They can be specified by adjusting *tx, ty, tz* under *Drone origin relative grid origin in grid coordinates* in the *Calibration* window, and *rx, ry, rz* under *Drone frame relative grid frame*.
+The IMU frame pose can be adjusted with *tx, ty, tz* under *Drone origin relative grid origin in grid coordinates* in the *Calibration* window, and *rx, ry, rz* under *Drone frame relative grid frame*.
 Untick the checkbox of those you want to be set to the published IMU pose.

-The extrinsic calibration parameters can be specified by adjusting *tx, ty, tz* and *rx, ry, rz* under *Camera extrinsics* in the *Parameters* window.
+The extrinsic parameters can be adjusted with *tx, ty, tz* and *rx, ry, rz* under *Camera extrinsics* in the *Parameters* window.
 These correspond to ```CAM_IMU_TX_INIT```, ... etc., above.
 To verify that the extrinsic calibration is correct, follow these steps:

 1. Look at a grid pattern (i.e. 1x1m grid carpet, or a small checkerboard on your phone)
 2. Set the pattern dimensions (cell width) in the *Calibration* window